-Creating new market space (HBR 99105-PDF-ENG) How we built a strong company in a weak industry (HBR R0102B-PDF-ENG) The evolution of the circus industry (A) case (BOS007-PDF-ENG) Even a clown can do it: Cirque du Soliel recreates live entertainment (B) (BOS008-PDF-ENG) Reflection questions
+Creating new market space (HBR 99105-PDF-ENG)

+How we built a strong company in a weak industry (HBR R0102B-PDF-ENG)

+The evolution of the circus industry (A) case (BOS007-PDF-ENG)

+Even a clown can do it: Cirque du Soliel recreates live entertainment (B) (BOS008-PDF-ENG)

 What is the difference between industries and markets?

 Can you think of other examples of creating new market space?
-Case preparation questions

-How would you rate the attractiveness of the circus industry in the early 1980s?
-What would you conclude from your industry analysis?What were the factors the traditional circus companies compete on?
+- 1. How would you rate the attractiveness of the circus industry in the early 1980s? - 2.
+What would you conclude from your industry analysis?
+What were the factors the traditional circus companies compete on?
 What do you like or dislike about the traditional circus?

-Technical note: Creating New Market Space (HBR 99105-PDF-ENG) Technical note: How We Built a Strong Company in a Weak Industry (HBR R0102B-PDF-ENG) Practical Case: The Evolution of the Circus Industry (A) (HBS BOS007-PDF-ENG) Practical Case: Even a Clown Can Do It: Cirque du Soleil Recreates Live Entertainment (B).
-(HBS BOS008-PDF-ENG)
+Article: Creating New Market Space (HBS 99105-PDF-ENG)

+Article: How We Built a Strong Company in a Weak Industry (HBS R0102B-PDF-ENG)

+Practical Case: The Evolution of the Circus Industry (A) (HBS BOS007-PDF-ENG)

+Practical Case: Even a Clown Can Do It: Cirque du Soleil Recreates Live Entertainment (B).
+(HBS

+BOS008-PDF-ENG)